 The academics at the LVMPD Police Academy are at the college level.
 When you arrive for your first day, you will be issued a number of textbooks and manuals.
 Each book/manual will be thoroughly covered by the academy staff and instructors over the course of the academy and will be testable material for written exams, practical skills evaluations, and all the comprehensive tests.
 Be prepared to study and retain knowledge.
 This skill will be critical in your successful completion of the academy.
 Prepare yourself mentally for the challenges you are about to face.

 Get your personal affairs in order prior to the Academy so that you have no distractions.
 The support of family and friends is essential during your Academy instruction.
 Involve them in your preparation and keep them involved as you progress through the training.

 The process of becoming a police officer is long and difficult and it is designed that way for a purpose.
 You are about to enter into a profession that comes with an incredible amount of responsibility and, because of this, the academy process is taken very seriously.
 We expect 100% commitment from you in everything you do at the Academy.
 Anything less is not acceptable.
 Get prepared.
 We look forward to you joining the ranks of one of the finest police departments in the country!

-Lieutenant Misty Pence, Academy Commander
+Lieutenant Richard Meyers, Academy Commander

 Topics covered include: